scenee/relax/README.md

 $ relax archive development2
 ```

-But you can't use Xcode build setting variables (i.e. PRODUCT_NAME etc.) in Relfile because they can be overridden by Relfile's definitions.
+But, you know, you can't use Xcode build setting variables (like PRODUCT_NAME etc.) in Relfile because they can be overridden by Relfile's definitions.

 ## Export Option Support